AFTEA is a public charity professional organization

 Article IX-Authority

-Section1 The Robert’s Rule of Order revised 2004 shall be the parliamentary authority for the Association on all questions on rules and procedures not covered by the constitution and by-laws and such standing rules as the association may adopt.
+Section 1 The Robert’s Rule of Order, revised in 2004, shall be the parliamentary authority for the Association on all questions on rules and procedures not covered by the constitution and by-laws and such standing rules as the association may adopt.

-Section 2 This Association shall exist for Thirty-Years (30 years) starting from December 22, 2006.
+Section 2 The Association shall exist for the next fifty years (50 years) starting from December 22, 2006.

 Article X- Amendments